Read all about the best things to do and see in El Nido in this Ultimate Travel Guide to El Nido. Who’s ready for some island hopping in paradise?

 My favorite is the Republica Sunset Bar which serves beer, cocktails and Spanish tapas for some reason.
 It also has a nice viewing deck for that unforgettable sunset of Wonders.

+Kayaking in those crystal blue water is one of the best things to do and see in El Nido.
 If you don’t like the structure of any of the 4 organized tours in El Nido and you want to explore some of the 44 islands at your own pace, then renting a kayak is the best option for you.

 For the modest price of 500 PHP per day, you can rent a kayak and go explore the islands at your own leisure.
 Just bring tons of sunscreen or you will start to peel off due to the extreme sunlight.